GridTools/gt4py/docs/functional/QuickstartGuide.md

 We are going to use two fields: one on the cells of the grid, and on the edges.
 Both fields will have only one dimension, declared as `CellDim` for the field on the cells and `EdgeDim` for the field on the edges.

 Furthermore, we will define the edge-to-cell connectivity that tells us which cells are neighbours to a particular edge.
 The connectivity is thus defined with a matrix where each line corresponds to an edge, and has 2 entries for the two cells to the side of that edge.
-(Missing neighbors are filled with -1.)
+(Missing neighbors for boundary edges are filled with -1.)

 The *field offset* `E2C` is used inside the field operator to indicate that we want to access the cells neighboring the edges.
 The *offset provider* forwards the actual connectivity matrix to the field operator.